What is a Video Game Designer?

 What is the workplace of a Video Game Designer like?

-Game designers typically work for gaming companies such as Blizzard, Electronic Arts, Microsoft, Nintendo, Sony, etc. They typically work in an office or studio-like setting amongst other designers and programmers.
-This environment can get very stressful, especially when one is dealing with a looming deadline, or dealing with a server crash.
+Video game designers typically work for gaming companies such as Blizzard, Electronic Arts, Microsoft, Nintendo, Sony, etc. They typically work in an office or studio-like setting amongst other designers and programmers.
+This environment can get very stressful, especially when dealing with a looming deadline, or a server crash.

 Video Game Designers are also known as: